Top Container Management Tools

 azure kubernetes engine container tool

 AKS is well-suited for companies invested in Microsoft technologies, including Windows containers and hybrid Azure solutions.
 It's ideal for teams using Azure tools for CI/CD, monitoring, and networking, and offers cost-efficiency for scalable cloud-native applications.
+Microsoft-centric organizations looking for native Kubernetes on Azure with tight integration into Azure DevOps and identity services.

 Key Features: